 William-Sonoma's Lester, 75

-San Francisco - Williams-Sonoma chairman emeritus Howard Lester, who took a small local gourmet cookware store and built it into the biggest lifestyle home furnishings operation in the country, died yesterday at his home in Indian Wells, Calif., from cancer.
+SAN FRANCISCO - Williams- Sonoma chairman emeritus Howard Lester, who took a small local gourmet cookware store and built it into the biggest lifestyle home furnishings operation in the country, died last month at his home in Indian Wells, Calif., from cancer.
 He was 75.

 Lester retired as ceo after a 32-year career this past May.

 "We are deeply saddened by the passing of Howard Lester," said Laura Alber, who succeeded him.
 "Howard was a pioneer in retail and an incredible leader who served as a friend and mentor to many and he will be dearly missed."

 Williams-Sonoma founder and director emeritus, Chuck Williams described Lester as "a shopkeeper at heart.
 More importantly he has been my friend for over thirty years, and I will miss him."